 In this test, the bankruptcy court compares your monthly income and living expenses to the median income level for your household size in West Virginia.
 If your disposable income falls below the median, you qualify for a Chapter 7 bankruptcy filing.

 However, if you exceed the median income, you won’t be eligible to file for bankruptcy under Chapter 7.
 Instead, you can declare bankruptcy by converting your bankruptcy case to Chapter 13.
-If you’re unsure which type of bankruptcy best fits your financial situation, consult a local bankruptcy lawyer.
+If you’re unsure which type of bankruptcy best fits your financial situation, consult a local bankruptcy attorney.

 2. Prepare Your Bankruptcy Paperwork